Family Trees

 TIP

-Create separate family trees for different houses, factions, or family branches to keep things organized.
+Create separate family trees for different houses, factions, or branches of your story to keep things organized.

 Adding Persons